WordPress vs Joomla vs Drupal 2023 Comparison

 Website builder with more than 500 site designs available in over 70 categories.
 These incorporate mobile-friendly and responsive designs with a separate mobile editor and e-commerce integration.

 Powerful site creator with more than 100 professional website designs.

 Provides modern design templates built by their own design team.
 Ability to install multiple templates on a single site.

-WordPress, Joomla, and Drupal are the most popular content management systems.
-However new players are coming into the picture like TYPO3, ExpressionEngine, SilverStripe, TextPattern, RefineryCMS, Ghost, Jekyll, Concrete5, ModX, eZ platform etc.
+The aforementioned CMS platforms are the most popular content management systems.
+However new players are coming into the picture.

 TemplateToaster together with Content Management Systems

-TemplateToaster is a desktop website design software that works with all the major content management systems.
-It allows you to create websites over WordPress, Joomla, Drupal, Prestashop, and Magento.
-It provides a range of themes and templates for you to use directly.
-It also lets you create professional themes and templates using any of these CMSes.
-With TemplateToaster you need not bother about the technical details of individual CMSes.
+TemplateToaster is a desktop website maker that works with all the major content management systems.
+It allows you to create websites over Joomla, Drupal, Prestashop, and Magento.
+Also, provides a range of themes and templates for you to use directly.
+It also lets you create professional themes and templates using any of these CMSs.
+With TemplateToaster you need not bother about the technical details of individual CMSs.
 You get a common, easy to use interface over the simple and advanced features of all the Content Management Systems.
-For your ease, we have got a step further and decided to help you decide a hosting platform as well.
-Here WebsiteSetup.org provided a detailed review of the top 10 WordPress hosting providers.
-They compare cost, the money back offer, load time, uptime and an overall rating.
+For your ease, we have got a step further and decided to help you decide on a hosting platform as well.